 Previously, we have highlighted some of the numerous common hiring mistakes that are still happening in organisations today.
+A 2018 survey indicated that 47% of Interviewers had had no formal training on how to interview!
+We genuinely think it's much higher than this.

 We are on a mission here at Lucy Walker Recruitment to help organisations understand where the process is going wrong and critically how to fix it.
+If you don't know how to Interview, you are at real risk of not finding the right candidates to power your organisational growth.

-Previously we shared 5 classic mistakes here and today want to talk about the interview skills of hiring managers and how this can create poor decision making leading to poor retention rates and increased costs to hire.
+Previously we have shared 5 classic mistakes here and today want to talk about the interview skills of hiring managers and how this can create poor decision making leading to poor retention rates and increased costs to hire.
 A situation all businesses are striving to avoid.

 So, here are a few pointers for you.